Estonia: Risk Assessment

 - Virtually energy self-sufficient thanks to oil shale

 - Development of high value-added sectors (electronics, IT services)

 - Flexible economic policy

 - Small open economy sensitive to external shocks

-- Declining labour force; shortage of skilled labour
+- Declining labor force; shortage of skilled labor

 - Income inequalities and persistent poverty, especially in the predominantly Russian-speaking eastern regions